daamien/blog/_posts/2019-01-03-8_anonymization_strategies_with_postgres.md

 ---

 Data Anonymization is a complex topic but PostgreSQL has a lot of interesting features to tackle this challenge!
-Here is an overview of different approach and how to implement them directly within a PostgreSQL database.
+Here is an overview of different approaches and how to implement them directly within a PostgreSQL database.

 <!--MORE-->